sapics/ip-city/README.md

     console.log("The IP is %s", geoip.pretty(ip));
 ```

-This method returns a string if the input was in a format that `geoip-lite` can recognise, else it returns the
+This method returns a string if the input was in a format that `geoip-country` can recognise, else it returns the
 input itself.